Transformers as Intrinsic Optimizers: Forward Inference through the Energy Principle: Discussions on Related Work and Future direction

-\textbf{Unrolled Optimization, Test-time Training and Design of Model Architecture:} Understanding and designing model architectures from the perspective of unrolled optimization is a currently active area of research \citep{ISTA, unroll-dictionary, redunet}.
-Previous works have designed and interpreted Transformer-like structures from various viewpoints, including sparse rate distortion \citep{whiteTF, whiteTF-JMLR}, denoising \citep{attention-only-TF}, information bottleneck \citep{IB-TF}, multinomial regression \citep{TF-multinomial}, etc. Unlike previous work, our approach starts from the concept of energy to interpret the standard attention mechanism, and show that new structure can be designed based on the proposed energy framework.
-We also note that designing efficient model architectures through test-time training (regression), has recently become an active research area \citep{TTT, von2025mesanet, deltanet, wang2025test}.
-We believe that, in the context of linear attentions in Section~\ref{sec:framework}, modifying the underlying energy function, GD forms, or their combinations may correspond to some existing architectures and could inspire the design of new ones.
+\textbf{Unrolled Optimization, Test-time Training and Design of Model Architecture:} Understanding and designing model architectures from the perspective of unrolled optimization is a currently active area of research \citep{ISTA, unroll-dictionary, redunet, contranorm}.
+Previous works have designed and interpreted Transformer-like structures from various viewpoints, including sparse rate distortion \citep{whiteTF, whiteTF-JMLR}, denoising \citep{attention-only-TF}, information bottleneck \citep{IB-TF}, multinomial regression \citep{TF-multinomial}, etc. \citet{yang2022transformers, EnergyTF, hu2025hyper} also used the concept of energy to explain attention-based models.
+However, their attention is set in a self-attention structure, where all tokens evolve simultaneously, while we focus more on the cross-attention setting, where the other $\vh_i$ are fixed during the update process of $\vz$.
+In addition, unlike previous works which focus more on interpreting specific attention-based architectures, our approach starts from the concept of energy to interpret different attention forms, and show that new attention structures can be designed based on the proposed energy framework.

+We also note that designing efficient model architectures through test-time training (regression) framework, has recently become an active research area \citep{TTT, von2025mesanet, deltanet, wang2025test, titans}.
+This framework focuses on the update of the memory module (function), typically represented by a matrix formed from a key-value outer product, while the update rules induced by our framework are applied to the token $\vz$ as the object.
+We believe that, in the context of linear attentions, modifying the underlying energy functions, GD forms, or their combinations may correspond to some existing architectures and could inspire the design of new ones.
 Moreover, considering the extensive literature in optimization theory, we believe it offers a rich source of inspiration for developing new GD-form-guided designs.